This post may contain affiliate links. Please read our disclosure policy.

-Grilled Swordfish Salmoriglio has a flavorful, buttery lemon herb sauce on top of juicy grilled swordfish.
-Plus tips & tricks to make perfectly cooked swordfish.
+Grilled Swordfish Salmoriglio has a flavorful, buttery lemon and herb sauce on top of juicy grilled swordfish.
+Plus tips & tricks to prepare perfectly-cooked swordfish.

 What is Salmoriglio?

-When buying swordfish, it should appear clean and white with a slight salt water smell.
-It should NOT smell fishy.
-Depending on the cut, you may see a dark red or brownish streak in the flesh – this is muscle meat and totally safe to eat, although it does have a stronger flavor than the white meat in a swordfish steak and many people chose to avoid eating it.
+- Swordfish – When buying fresh swordfish, look for cuts that are clean and white and have a slight saltwater scent.
+Pass on any piece that smells fishy.
+Depending on the cut, you may see a dark red or brown streak in the flesh.
+This is muscle meat and is perfectly safe to eat, however, it will have a stronger flavor than pure white cuts, so some people don’t prefer it for swordfish steak.

 How should Swordfish be cooked?